 General Recommendations for Night Photography

-Most scenes can be shot in completely different ways using the available shutter speed options alone.
+Most scenes can be shot in entirely different ways using the available shutter speed options alone.
 So, a minute exposure turns an average black night into almost a day.
 This is achieved by lightening the shadows.

 However, when shooting at night, the night should still be itself.
 In the pictures, this can be realized with the help of incomplete elaboration of the shadows.
 The latter are black areas where a minimum of detail is visible.
-Also, the reproduction of bright areas around light sources will give your pictures a natural look.
+Also, the reproduction of the bright regions around light sources will give your pictures a natural look.

 The camera does not know the intentions of the photographer.
 Therefore, it does not hurt to master the exposure compensation.
 This correction helps to trick the meter to achieve the result you want.
 A night photo session should be carried out only in a completely manual mode.
 In other words, the photographer independently sets arbitrary values of aperture and shutter speed independent of each other.